Seniors Life Insurance and the Over-50s

 Sure, age is one of the main factors that influence the premium.
 It’s simply because you’re at a higher risk of becoming a claimant when you’re older.

-However, your premium will still be much lower than if you wait until you’re in your 60s.
+Your premium will be much lower in your 50s than if you wait until you’re in your 60s.
 Also, premiums will vary from one person to another based on the following:

 In addition, insurers may require you to undergo a medical exam to determine your health status.
 Still, your premium won’t be that expensive as long as you’re in good health and don’t lead a lifestyle or engage in an occupation that carries higher risks.